-The objective of the Brief Intervention Program is to provide a safe and structured environment for young children in need of an immediate, temporary residential placement.
+Provide a safe and structured environment for young children in need of an immediate, temporary residential placement.
 Appropriate candidates and circumstances might include:

-- A child whose crisis plan includes a brief removal from the home;
+- A child whose crisis plan includes a brief removal from the home.

-- A child who has a confrontation with family member(s) that could become dangerous but doesn’t require hospitalization;
+- A child who has a confrontation with family member(s) that could become dangerous but doesn’t require hospitalization.

 - A child who requires a short-term, step-down home environment between placements where other alternatives are unavailable.